 - 4 slices bacon

-- 1/3 c. small diced dried cherries (I love the ones from Trader Joe’s!)
+- ⅓ cup small-diced dried cherries (I like the ones from Trader Joe’s)

 Instructions